IkigaiLabsETH/Artbot/MAGRITTE-CATEGORIES-GUIDE.md

 **Example prompt:** "A room filled with floating green apples"

-### 4. `magritte_wordplay`
+### 4. `Margritte_wordplay`

-**Description:** Inspired by Magritte's exploration of the relationship between words, images, and meaning, rendered with the traditional painting techniques he employed.
+**Description:** Inspired by Margritte's exploration of the relationship between words, images, and meaning, rendered with the traditional painting techniques he employed.

 **Best for concepts involving:**
 - Text integrated with images